Gadaka

 Gadaka is a town in Yobe State, Nigeria, with a population of over 70,000 people.
 It is located in the southern part of the state, near the boundary with Gombe and Bauchi states.
 It used to be the capital of the defunct Gadaka Local Government Area, created by Shehu Shagari's administration.
 It is the largest town in the Fika Local Government Area.
-Located at about 12km off the Potiskum-Gombe main road, Gadaka town is about 67 km from the commercial city of Potiskum and 137 km from Gombe, the Gombe State capital.
+Located at about 12 km off the Potiskum-Gombe main road, Gadaka town is about 67 km from the commercial city of Potiskum and 137 km from Gombe, the Gombe State capital.

 Geography

-The county elevation is about 1,483 feet.
-The hottest months are March and April with temperature ranges of 38–40 °C. In the rainy season, May–September, temperatures fall to 23–28 °C, with rainfall of 700 to 1200mm.[2]
+The county elevation is about 1,483 ft.
+The hottest months are March and April with temperature ranges of 38–40 °C. In the rainy season, May–September, temperatures fall to 23–28 °C, with rainfall of 700 to 1200 mm.
 The westward monsoonal wind marks the end of the rainy season.
 Vegetation cover is mostly grass and is green only during the rainy season, which dries at the onset of the harmattan.